The Crooks relation in optical spectra - universality in work distributions for weak local quenches

-For all the relevant cases, it is possible to represent the unitary transformation $V$ as an ordered exponential \beq V=\textrm{O} \exp[\chi] \eeq where $\chi$ is antihermitian, $\chi^\dag=-\chi$, and $\textrm{O}$ denotes some ordering prescription.
-Thus, the adjoint is given by $V^\dag=\overline{\textrm{O}}\exp[-\chi]$ where $\overline{\textrm{O}}$ is the ordering prescription opposite to $\textrm{O}$.
-In the X-ray edge problem no ordering prescription is needed and $\chi=i(1+g)\phi(0)$ with $g$ the strength of the potential scatterer and $\phi(x)$ a bosonic field~\cite{Schotte}.
-For generic weak coupling problems such as the Kondo model at nonzero temperature analyzed later, the flow equation approach~\cite{Flow_equation} provides a general prescription for the construction of the unitary transformation $V$ as an ordered exponential of its generator $\eta(B)$ \beq V=\mathrm{T}_B \exp \left[ \int_0^\infty dB \: \eta(B) \right] \eeq where the generator is determined by a set of differential equations.
-Here, the symbol $\mathrm{T}_B$ orders an $\eta(B)$ left of an $\eta(B')$ if $B>B'$ as the usual time ordering operator.
-In view of Eq.~(\ref{eq_G_U}) and Eq.~(\ref{eq_U}), the dynamical correlation functions $G_{A/E}(t)$ can be written as the expectation values of a single exponential with an appropriate ordering prescription $\mathrm{P}_{A/E}$.
-Here, only the absorption case will be shown in detail, the emission case can be obtained analogously, \beq G_{A}(t)= \left\langle \mathrm{P}_{A} \exp \left[ \chi-\chi(t) \right] \right\rangle e^{- i\Delta F t} \eeq where $\langle \cdots \rangle$ denotes a thermal average with respect to $H_0$.
-The ordering prescription $P_A$ orders all time-dependent $\chi$'s to the left of all time-independent ones, the time-independent $\chi$'s according to $\textrm{O}$, and the time-dependent ones according to $\overline{\textrm{O}}$.
-For expectation values of ordered exponentials such as in the equation above, there exists a general identity~\cite{Kubo} \beq G_A(t)=\exp \left\langle \mathrm{P}_A \exp \left[ \chi-\chi(t) \right] -1 \right\rangle_c e^{-i\Delta F t} \eeq relating them to the exponential of a cumulant average indicated by an index $c$.
-At this point we perform a cumulant expansion up to second order in $\chi$ whose validity depends on the strength of the local perturbation as we will discuss below.
+where $V(t)=e^{iH_0 t} V e^{-i H_0 t}$ and $\Delta F=-\beta^{-1}\log(Z_E/Z_A)$.
+For all the relevant cases, it is possible to represent the unitary transformation $V$ as an ordered exponential $V=\textrm{O} \exp[\chi]$ where $\chi$ is antihermitian, $\chi^\dag=-\chi$, and $\textrm{O}$ denotes some ordering prescription.
+For generic weak coupling problems such as the Kondo model at nonzero temperature analyzed later, the flow equation approach provides a general prescription for the construction of the unitary transformation $V$ as an ordered exponential of its generator $\eta(B)$~\cite{Flow_equation} \beq V=\mathcal{T}_B \exp \left[ \int_0^\infty dB \: \eta(B) \right] \eeq where $\eta(B)$ is determined by a set of differential equations.
+For $B > B'$, $\mathcal{T}_B$ orders an $\eta(B)$ left of an $\eta(B')$.
+Expectation values of ordered exponentials such as in Eq.~(\ref{eq_G_U}) can be related to the exponential of a cumulant average~\cite{Kubo} that can be expanded in a power series in powers of $\chi$.
 The first cumulant vanishes as $\chi$ can be chosen normal ordered relative to the initial state.
-For the X-ray edge problem the cumulant expansion up to second order is exact within the validity of the bosonization technique as $\chi$ is linear in bosonic operators.
+For the X-ray edge problem the cumulant expansion stops at second order within the validity of the bosonization technique, see below.
 For more complicated problems such as the Kondo exciton the diagonalizing unitary transformation can be obtained by the flow equation framework, see Eq.~(\ref{eq_U_feq}).
 In this case, the generator $\eta(B)$ and thus the operator $\chi$ is proportional to the strength of the local perturbation such that in the case of a weak local perturbation the expansion is controlled by a small parameter.
-For systems where renormalization effects are important, not only the bare coupling has to be small but also the renormalized one.
+For systems with significant renormalization effects, couplings have to stay small over the whole renormalization flow.